 It does not stop there though.
 Polyester is our second most-used material, so it is also a high priority.
-By 2025, we will source 50% of our polyester from recycled polyester or other sources with less impact on the environment.
-Last year alone, we repurposed 14 million plastic bottles into outwear lining for our jackets.
+By 2025, we will source 50% of our polyester from recycled polyester or other more sustainable sources.
+In 2020 for example, we repurposed 14 million plastic bottles into outwear lining for our jackets.
 We are moving away from virgin polyester and investing in pre and post consumer recycled fibers like REPREVE®.

 We respect the welfare of animals, so we follow strict guidelines that cover the sourcing of natural fibers like wool and down.
-Today, 58% of our wool is recycled and 100% of our down is sourced from farms that uphold animal welfare best practices.
+In 2022, 63% of our wool is recycled and 100% of our down is certified and sourced from farms that uphold animal welfare best practices.

 IT ALL STARTS WITH COTTON

 As a denim-focused brand, cotton is the material we work with most so, naturally, we have spent a lot of time working out how to do it better.
-In 2022, we expect to reach our target to source 100% of our cotton from for the environment less impactful alternatives.
-We are proud members of the Better Cotton (BC) and very close to sourcing 100% of our cotton (that is not organic or recycled) through them.
+In 2023, we expect to reach our target our target that 100% of our cotton will be more sustainably sourced.
+We are proud members of the Better Cotton Initiative (BC) and very close to sourcing 100% of our cotton (that is not organic or recycled) through them.
 To help increase our uptake of organic and recycled cotton, we are finding and investing in more certified, traceable sources and stepping up our role in forward-thinking projects like the direct-to-farm initiative.
-For our efforts, we have been acknowledged by the Sustainable Cotton Ranking as a company that is ‘Leading the Way’ — an achievement that makes us even more determined to keep moving forward.
+For the efforts, Bestseller have been acknowledged by the Sustainable Cotton Ranking as a company that is ‘Leading the Way’ — an achievement that makes us even more determined to keep moving forward.

-● Our organic cotton supply is third party certified organic cotton.
-That means the cotton has a positive effect on soil health, helps to protect biodiversity and is free from artificial pesticides and fertilizers and genetic modification And let us not forget the climate impact; switching from conventional cotton to organic cotton reduced our CO2 emissions by 48% in 2020 alone in the raw material stage*.
+● In 2022 6% of our cotton supply chain was third party certified organic cotton.
+That means the cotton has a positive effect on soil health, helps to protect biodiversity and is free from artificial pesticides and fertilizers and genetic modification.
+And let us not forget the climate impact; switching from conventional cotton to organic cotton reduced our CO2 emissions by 48% in 2020 alone in the raw material stage*.

-● We constantly work on increasing our sourcing of organic cotton, traceable organic cotton and recycled cotton.
+● We constantly work on increasing our sourcing of organic cotton, in-conversion cotton and recycled cotton.
 For example from pre-consumer recycled cotton, some of it sourced through an innovative collaboration with CYCLO® and one of our top manufacturers GMS (more on that below).
-We source traceable cotton through the direct-to-farm initiative.
-We source also in-conversion cotton through the direct-to-farm project.
-The transition to get the organic certification takes an average of three years as the soil needs to recover from pesticides and synthetic fertilizers commonly used in conventional cotton farming.
-In this time period harvested cotton is called in-conversion cotton.
+We source traceable cotton through the direct-to-farm initiative, both organic and in-conversion cotton.
 By sourcing in-conversion cotton we are supporting farmers in the transition phase from conventional to organic cotton production.
 With direct to farm we ensure transparency in the supply chain.
 From farmer to spinner, to fabric mill, to manufacturer.
-In 2023 we will convert our best selling basic styles to organic and in-conversion cotton through the direct-to-farm project.
+In 2023 we will convert our best selling basic styles to organic and in-conversion cotton sourced through our direct-to-farm project.

 ● The rest is sourced through Better Cotton.
-This means it has been grown in compliance with BCI’s seven principles, including minimizing the harmful impact of crop protection practices, caring for the health of the soil and the promotion of decent work.
-We have been members of BC since 2012 and, as we use a lot of cotton, the fact we expect to hit our target of sourcing 100% Better cotton (for any that is non-organic and non-recycled) has a pretty big impact.
+This means it has been grown in compliance with BC’s seven principles, including minimizing the harmful impact of crop protection practices, caring for the health of the soil and the promotion of decent work.
+We have been members of BC since 2012.
 Better Cotton is sourced through a mass balance system and is not physically traceable to end products.
-Nonetheless, when you consider Better Cotton sourcing across the BESTSELLER group, you are looking at an estimated 15.9 billion liters of water saved, 10,300 kilograms of pesticides avoided and 7.3 million EUR of additional farmer profitability — just in 2020.** More than that, as members of the Better Cotton Growth and Innovation Fund, we invest in projects that support and train local farmers to help increase the volume of Better Cotton overall.
+Nonetheless, when you consider BC sourcing across the BESTSELLER group, you are looking at an estimated 15.9 billion liters of water saved, 10,300 kilograms of pesticides avoided and 7.3 million EUR of additional farmer profitability — just in 2020.** More than that, as members of the Better Cotton Growth and Innovation Fund, we invest in projects that support and train local farmers to help increase the volume of Better Cotton overall.

 Right now, we are focused on upping our use of organic cotton, with a goal to source at least 30% organic cotton by 2025.
-However, currently less than 1% of cotton available on the market is organic, and tracing and verifying cotton’s organic credentials can be challenging.
+However, currently less than 1% of cotton available on the global market is organic, and tracing and verifying cotton’s organic credentials can be challenging.
 That is why we are proud to play a leading role in an initiative run by our parent company BESTSELLER called direct-to-farm.
 The project is helping us secure a supply of organic cotton while giving us traceability right down to the farm where the cotton was grown and the farmer who grew it.
 Together with our suppliers, we are working to improve the organic cotton industry as a whole, building a model that is both scalable and transparent we are creating a secure market and premium payment for the farmers, facilitating third-party validated impact data and making future investments in farmer training.

 Despite their name, our ‘leftover cotton scraps’ are not being left behind.
-Together with CYCLO® and one of our top manufacturers GMS, we have developed a closed-loop recycling system to turn any excess fabric into recycled cotton yarn.
-In 2022 we will be launching eight styles incorporating this fiber and hope to roll out more in the following months.
+Together with CYCLO® and one of our top manufacturers GMS, Auko Tex and Nafa, we have developed a closed-loop recycling system to turn any excess fabric into recycled cotton yarn.
+In 2022 we have launched five tees and one sweatshirt incorporating this fiber and hope to roll out more in the following months.
 You can learn more about that project here.

-Bestseller's efforts to source our cotton more sustainably have been recognized by industry bodies like the Sustainable Cotton Ranking (SCR), organizations that analyzes the policies, uptake of sustainable cotton and level of transparency.
-They have given our parent company BESTSELLER ‘Leading the Way’ status for improvements made between 2017-2020 and we are one of 11 companies who have been awarded SCR’s top classification ranking.
+Bestseller’s efforts to source our cotton more sustainably have been recognized by industry bodies, organizations that analyzes the policies, uptake of sustainable cotton and level of transparency.
+They have given our parent company BESTSELLER ‘Leading the Way’ status for improvements made between 20217-2020 and we are one of 11 companies who have been awarded SCR’s top classification ranking.
 Textile Exchange has also given our cotton sourcing strategy a ‘Leading’ score of 4 in its 2020 Material Change Index.
 While we are not in it for the praise, it is nice to know we are on the right track.

 TURNING PLASTIC BOTTLES INTO POLYESTER

-At JACK & JONES, we have got a solid plan to source 50% of our polyester from recycled polyester or other environmental less impactful alternatives by 2025.
+At JACK & JONES, we have got a solid plan to source 50% of our polyester from recycled polyester or other more sustainable alternatives by 2025.
 Because why use new materials when we can make use of what is already there?
-We are partnering with our suppliers to incorporate recycled polyester made from pre and post consumer plastic into our clothes and investing in some seriously cool next-generation approaches too.
+We are partnering with our manufacturers to incorporate recycled polyester made from pre- and post consumer plastic into our clothes and investing in some seriously cool next-generation approaches too.